ddprrt/ddprrt.github.io/src/content/_posts/2020-11-24-tidy-typescript-avoid-traditional-oop.md

 })(Users || (Users = {}));
 ```

-This not only adds cruft, but also keeps your bundlers from tree-shaking properly!
-Also using them becomes a bit more wordy:
+This not only adds cruft but also keeps your bundlers from tree-shaking properly!
+Also using them becomes a bit wordier:

 ```typescript
 import * as Users from "./users";